dmerejkowsky/blog/content/post/0059-porting-to-pytest-a-practical-example.md

 form = driver.find_element(id="form-id")
 ```

-(This is known as the "facade" design attern)
+(This is known as the "facade" design pattern)

 ```python